 Many years ago I was running an email system for a membership site that enjoys over 8500 members.
-At the time they had a half million email addresses and we basically sent to the whole list for the newsletter every week, and various segments other days of the week.
+At the time they had a half million email addresses and we basically sent the whole list the newsletter every week, as well as, various segments on other days.

-I just assumed it was normal that people would go dormant, with hundreds of opt-outs every mailing.
+At the time, I assumed it was normal that people would go dormant, with hundreds of opt-outs every mailing.

-I also couldn’t bare removing people, even if they hadn’t opened or clicked in a year
+I also couldn’t bear removing people, even if they hadn’t opened or clicked in a year.

-Then, disaster struck.
-We had a subject line that didn’t agree with the list, we got a slightly higher than average unsubscribe rate which triggered an automated account ban.
+Then, disaster struck… a subject line that didn’t agree with the list.
+We got a slightly higher than average unsubscribe rate which triggered an automated account ban.

 Yeah, they actually DISABLED our account!

-Oh, hey do you back up your email lists?
-If you don’t, now’s a good time to do that.
-Don’t say “That wouldn’t happen to me”.
-Anyway back to the story… this forced us ‘seasoned marketers’ but novice email marketers way back in 2010 to seriously look at email server technology.
-Look at list maintenance and ESP (Email Service Provider) rules.
+Do you back up your email lists?
+If you don’t, now’s a good time to do just that.
+Don’t think “that won’t happen to me.”
+Anyway, back to the story.
+This forced us ‘seasoned marketers’ (but novice email marketers way back in 2010) to seriously look at email server technology, list maintenance, and ESP (Email Service Provider) rules.

-Most marketing agencies and long-time marketers don’t actually KNOW what the thresholds are at their ESP (Mailchimp, GetResponse, Infusionsoft etc) to getting booted.
-Not only that, they don’t realize that they’re likely not inboxing well, because they don’t know how they’re viewed by Google, Hotmail, Yahoo and other major email providers.
-Not knowing that is killer.
+Most marketing agencies and long-time marketers don’t actually KNOW what the thresholds are at their ESP (Mailchimp, GetResponse, Infusionsoft, etc.) for getting booted.
+Not only that, they don’t realize that they’re likely not in-boxing well.
+This is because they don’t know how they’re viewed by Google, Hotmail, Yahoo, and other major email providers.
+Not knowing this is a killer.

 #1.
 They don’t really know much about inboxing

-Sure there’s the obvious stuff like not saying certain spam trigger words, but it goes far deeper.
-Here are just SOME factors that can impact how Google/Yahoo/Hotmail and others see you:
+Sure there’s the obvious stuff like: not using certain spam trigger words, but it goes far deeper.
+Here are just SOME of the factors that can impact how Google/Yahoo/Hotmail and others see you:

 - Mailing dormant email accounts

-- Mailing too high or two low volume over certain periods
+- Sending too high or too low volume over certain periods

-- Getting too low open rate, click rate and other engagement metrics
+- Getting too low open rates, click rates, and other engagement metrics

 - Too many complaints

-You might say to yourself… wouldn’t my email provider just remove these?
+You might say to yourself: “wouldn’t my email provider just remove these?”
 Some don’t remove them, but they *do* suppress them.
-That means you’re not mailing them when you send, but your still paying for that in your total contacts in the system price.
-Others just boot you once you reach a certain threshold of complaints, bounces etc.
+That means you’re not mailing them when you send, but you’re still paying for that in your total contacts in the system price.
+Others just boot you once you reach a certain threshold of complaints, bounces, etc.

 Email experts have a plan for the constant scrubbing of these list dangers.

 What’s an automation recipe you ask?
-Well, just imagine with eCommerce there are MANY scenarios besides the obvious cart abandon where you want to send reminders… or notifications along the customer journey.
-They can be after a certain period of dormant opening or buying.
-They can be to remind them or reward them for certain behaviours.
+Well, just imagine that with eCommerce there are MANY other scenarios, besides the obvious ‘cart abandon’, where you want to send reminders, or notifications, along the customer journey.

-We’ve got 7 standard automations we use for our eCommerce clients, and several more case-by-case ones.
-I’m not trying to do the us vs them thing, but seasoned email marketers will have been around the block long enough they’ll know exactly when and what type of email to put in place to keep the customer moving through the lifecycle for maximum revenue.
+We typically use seven standard automations for our eCommerce clients (and several more case-by-case ones.)
+I’m not trying to do the “us versus them” thing, but seasoned email marketers who have been around the block long enough will know exactly when, and what type of email to put in place, to keep the customer moving through the lifecycle for maximum revenue.

 #3.
 They still like to mail the entire email list

 You know, in 2007 this was still the only thing marketers knew!
-Send out your “newsletter” every month… But it’s as outdated as submitting your site to Google for better SEO.
-Heck, if that worked we’d all do it… but it doesn’t.
-I’m not saying you can’t get SOME results doing this but it’s not the BEST way to get results.
+Send out your “newsletter” every month, which is as outdated as submitting your site to Google for a better SEO.
+Heck, if that worked we’d all do it – but it doesn’t.
+I’m not saying you can’t get SOME results doing this, but it’s not the BEST way to get results.

 In the last few years all the big marketers have been preaching segmentation.
 This is establishing smaller groups of your subscribers and buyers in order to speak to them differently than the whole mass.
-This produces FAR more revenue, opens and results than what’s called ‘batch and blast’ or mailing your whole list with the same stuff.
+Segmentation produces FAR more revenue, opens, and results than what’s called ‘batch and blast’ or mailing your whole list with the same stuff.

-I could tell you some of the best segments are specific types of product users, obviously buyers, newbies of the product vs veterans of the product and product evangelists, the obvious openers clickers and engaged… but the real secret juice is knowing when, where and how to segment and automate so it’s not more work.
+Some of the best segments are specific types of product users, obviously buyers, newbies of the product vs veterans of the product, and product evangelists.
+The obvious openers clickers and engaged… but the real secret juice is knowing when, where and how to segment and automate so it’s not more work.

 Don’t neglect the back end.